jltyler/synthor-front/README.md

 ![Synthor Screenshot](https://dl.dropboxusercontent.com/s/sm8xz31h13wp2ne/Synthor%20Screenshot.png)

 ## Usage
+### General
+Change settings on the two oscillators to set up a couple basic waveforms.

+Use the lowpass filter settings to modify the output.

+Click notes on the virtual keyboard at the bottom to play your patch.

+Use your QWERTY keyboard to play notes.
+ASDF row plays the white notes and QWERTY row plays the black notes.

+Save patches to the backend so you can load them later or elsewhere.
 ### Oscillator controls
 - Volume: The overall gain of the oscillator
 - Octave: Lower or raise the octave